 Stem Cell Therapy Treatment

-As mentioned, other treatments can only slow down progression of the disease and mask symptoms.
+Most arthritis treatments for dogs can only slow down progression of the disease and mask symptoms.
 However, stem cells can actually regenerate cartilage in the joints, just as it was when the animal was an infant.
-Your pet can be treated with stem cells intravenously, or by directly injecting the stem cells into the bad joints via. our C-Arm fluoroscope.
-Simply put, your pet can be alleviated of their arthritis pain and have their function restored with stem cell therapy!
+Your pet can be treated with stem cells, Platelet Rich Plasma (PRP), or IRAP (Interleukin-1 Receptor Antagonist Protein.)

-Acupuncture and cold laser can help reduce your pet’s pain, and treatment protocols will be tailored to their specific needs.
+Acupuncture and cold lasers can help reduce your pet’s pain in arthritis, and treatment protocols will be tailored to their specific needs.

 For cats, there are few pain medications licensed for long term use; limiting treatment options.